COMP90082-2023-SM2/AQ-Redback/README.md

 ## Development Processes & Specifications
-To ensure standardization of development and improve teamwork.
-Please observe the following:
+To standardize development and enhance teamwork, please follow these guidelines:

-* **Set Up Branching Strategy**: Generally, you can consider creating a **main branch (typically named main or master)** and **development branches**.
-The **main branch** can hold **stable versions**, while **development branches** are used for team members to work on specific features.
-This helps avoid making direct changes to the main branch and reduces potential conflicts.
+- **Branching Strategy** - Create a **main branch (e.g., main or master)** for stable versions and **development branches** for specific features.
+Avoid changes to the main branch.

-* **Create Feature Branches**: For effective collaboration, it's recommended that team members create feature branches off the development branch for developing specific features or fixes.
-Once the feature development is complete, the branch can be merged back into the development branch to ensure code integration and stability.
+- **Feature Branches** - Team members should use feature branches off the development branch for working on specific tasks.
+Merge them back for integration.

-* **Pull Requests (PRs) and Code Review**: After completing work on a feature branch, team members can create a Pull Request to merge it back into the development branch.
-This allows for code review, where team members can provide feedback and suggestions for improvement.
-At least one team member should review the code to ensure quality and consistency.
+- **Pull Requests and Review** - Create Pull Requests for merging.
+One team member should review for quality and consistency.

-* **Regular Merging and Releases**: Periodically merge the development branch back into the main branch to keep the main branch up to-date and stable.
+- **Regular Merging and Releases** - Periodically merge development into the main branch for stability.
+Plan releases for new features.

-If you are not familiar with this, please watch this tutorial video! https://www.youtube.com/watch?v=jhtbhSpV5YA&ab_channel=AkoDev
+For more details, watch this tutorial - [Tutorial Video](https://www.youtube.com/watch?v=jhtbhSpV5YA&ab_channel=AkoDev).